 How do I register?
-It’s simple, just follow this link: Pikes Peak Birding & Nature Festival CLOSED FOR 2017
+It’s simple, just follow this link: Pikes Peak Birding & Nature Festival Coming Soon

 - I’m flying to Colorado.
 Will I need to rent a car?
 Yes.
 You’ll need to get to your hotel and restaurants, plus the various festival venues and field trips, some of which leave quite early in the morning.

 - What should I pack?
 Be prepared with layers of clothing, a warm jacket, rain gear, scarf & gloves, a hat, sunscreen, bug spray, camera, binoculars (and scope if you have one), perhaps a field guide.
 A day pack is helpful, and don’t forget the water bottle.

 - Should I bring my kids?
 Absolutely!
 There are some festival activities and hikes appropriate for children.
 Introduce them to nature now and they’ll reap the rewards for a lifetime.
 Any age requirement is noted in the activity’s description.